Saint Catherine's Monastery: Sinai Palimpsests Project

+Stainless Steel Boxing Project

+The Saint Catherine Foundation partnered with the Ligatus Research Centre at London’s University of the Arts to order the creation of steel boxes for the storage and transportation of rare manuscripts contained within the library at St. Catherine’s Monastery at Mt.
+Sinai.
+The objective of the Saint Catherine Foundation is to house 2,187 parchment manuscripts in individual boxes made from stainless steel.
+These are determined to provide the best protection against the desert environment, natural disasters such as earthquakes, and erosion from age.

+Stainless steel was recommended over wooden boxes due to the potential of acidic gasses being released inside a sealed box, damaging any pigments in the miniatures that are pH sensitive.
+Stainless steel boxes are resistant to insect attack while wooden boxes are not.
+Wood boxes tend to offer more insulation against heat penetration in case of a fire but are inflammable whereas stainless steel is not.
+Each case utilizes an oxygen starvation system allowing for greater protection against fire damage.

+Each box is created from a 304 grade stainless steel sheet, cut from an Amada guillotine, and formed by a CNC punch press.
+Corner seams are hand welded and polished with precision.
+The inside of each steel box is lined with a polyester foam called Plastazote.
+Each manuscript is wrapped in acid-free card stock and placed with its spine opposite to the side with the handle.
+Pressure of the weight of the book is borne by the spine should the box be carried by the handle.

 Works of art

 The complex houses irreplaceable works of art: mosaics, the best collection of early icons in the world, many in encaustic, as well as liturgical objects, chalices and reliquaries, and church buildings.
 The large icon collection begins with a few dating to the 5th (possibly) and 6th centuries, which are unique survivals; the monastery having been untouched by Byzantine iconoclasm, and never sacked.
 The oldest icon on an Old Testament theme is also preserved there.
 A project to catalogue the collections has been ongoing since the 1960s.
 The monastery was an important centre for the development of the hybrid style of Crusader art, and retains over 120 icons created in the style, by far the largest collection in existence.
 Many were evidently created by Latins, probably monks, based in or around the monastery in the 13th century.